Shine So Hard: Overview

-Having returned from the United States where they were promoting their debut album Crocodiles, Echo & the Bunnymen went on to tour the United Kingdom.
+Having returned from Europe where they were promoting their debut album Crocodiles, Echo & the Bunnymen went on to tour the United Kingdom.
 The final concert of the "Camo" tour was held at the Pavilion Gardens in Buxton, Derbyshire on 17 January 1981, and the performance was filmed, with multitrack audio recorded by the Manor Mobile.

 The concert, staged as a special free event for fans, was devised by manager Bill Drummond and their lighting director Bill Butt.
 They intended it as a source of footage for the group's first music video, as well as a way to document the Bunnymen's dynamic live performances in this period.
 After placing advertisements in the music press, 500 respondents were sent free tickets and a map to the secret venue (called "Gomorrah" in the ad), and for a £5 fee, coach transport was arranged for fans coming from London, Liverpool and other cities.

 Butt planned to direct the film himself, but discovered that UK film union rules would prevent it from being distributed commercially unless it was made by a properly accredited director.
 On the advice of mutual friend Peter Duval, Butt hired John Smith to direct.
 Smith and Duval were friends from their university days, and Smith had gained director's guild accreditation for a student film he had made a few years earlier.

 Duval was engaged as editor and he and Smith were given total creative freedom.
 They spent a week in Buxton with the band leading up to the concert, filming them in various locations, and with the addition of an extra camera operator they then filmed the concert.